 The Admin History page displays a history, in date order, of every function used by an administrator.
-The history also displays any actions captured by the System Log ( $page\ 531$ ) performed by the selected administrator.
-The system saves history data for each administrator for the specified number of days.
+The history also displays any actions captured by the System Log (page 400) performed by the selected administrator.
+The system saves history data for each administrator for the number of days specified for the System Log.